Beyond Perfect: Bodies, Barbie, and Boardrooms

 Second — your workplace:

-• Adopt a “good enough” mindset: In today’s market, flexibility is king, so you need to be willing to just be “good enough” with some projects.
-Sometimes a bridge that barely stands is the best bridge of all.
-The most important thing is to keep learning from what can be improved so the next iteration is a step closer to the “desired” (not “perfect”) solution.
+- Adopt a “good enough” mindset: In today’s market, flexibility is king, so you need to be willing to settle for being “good enough” with some projects.
+Sometimes, a bridge that barely stands is the best bridge of all.
+The most important thing is to continually learn from what can be improved, so that the next iteration is a step closer to the “desired” (not “perfect”) solution.

-• Set new industry standards: Get some inspiration from brands such as American Eagle/Aerie, which were among the first intimates brands to emphasize self-love and body inclusivity.
-In 2020, they launched their campaign #AerieREAL Positivity, a campaign that emphasized taking pride in being your real, authentic self.
-They strove to change the narrative for the next generation, wanting to empower teens to grow up to be powerful, confident, and real.
+- Set new industry standards: Draw inspiration from brands like American Eagle/Aerie, among the first intimates brands to emphasize self-love and body inclusivity.
+In 2020, their #AerieREAL Positivity emphasized taking pride in being your authentic, real self.
+They strove to change the narrative for the next generation, aiming to empower teens to grow into powerful, confident, and authentic individuals.

-• Support your community: The Zurich Foundation has committed itself to transform the global mental well-being system through multiple advocacy campaigns, the design and distribution of tools and resources for underserved youth facing mental health challenges, and steering new partnership model between the public, profit and nonprofit sectors.
+- Support your community: The Zurich Foundation has committed itself to transforming the global mental well-being system through multiple advocacy campaigns, the design and distribution of tools and resources for underserved youth facing mental health challenges, and steering a new partnership model between the public, profit, and nonprofit sectors.

-• Be a role model: Think about sharing your direct or indirect story with body image and the cost of perfection (if any) as we have here.
-Your experience might not only help break a taboo, but also help others open up, feel understood, and not alone when facing this issue.
+- Be a role model: Consider sharing your direct or indirect story about body image and the cost of perfection (if any), as we have here.
+Your experience might not only help break a taboo, but also help others open up, feel understood, and not abe lone when facing this issue.

 A Personal Perspective